What are the minimum building maintenance requirements to stay within the law?

 - every 12 months (for buildings over 3 kg refrigerant – usually shops with 1-15 air conditioning units)

 - every 6 months (for buildings over 30kg refrigerant – usually larger buildings with more than 15-75 air conditioning units)

 - every 3 months (for buildings over 300kg refrigerant – very large office buildings with more than 75 air conditioning units)

-All commercial gas appliances most inspected and certified at least annually.
-Gas Safety (Installation and Use) Regulations 1998
+Gas Equipment – Gas Safety (Installation and Use) Regulations 1998

-Firstly a valid Legionella Risk Assessment most be in place and these are valid for 2 years.
+Firstly, a valid Legionella Risk Assessment most be in place and these are valid for 2 years.
 Normally monthly testing of water temperatures would be required.

-System must undergo a 3hr drain down test on an annual basis after which a level of 1.0 lux, is required at floor level for defined escape routes.
+System must undergo 3hr drain down of emergency light batteries on an annual basis after which a level of 1.0 lux, is required at floor level for defined escape routes.
 Monthly switch on tests are also recommended.

-A Fire Risk Assessment must exist and be reviewed at regular intervals.
+A Fire Risk Assessment must exist and be reviewed at regular intervals, we interpret this as annually.
 A ‘responsible person’ should be identified and suitably trained.
-All Automatic fire detection systems are required to be tested and maintained.
+All Automatic fire detection systems are required to be tested and maintained (at least annually).
 Record keeping of service visits / inspections and weekly “Bell testing” should be kept.

 All lifts provided for use in work activities are thoroughly examined by a competent person at regular intervals.
-The Lifting operations & lifting equipment regulations 1998 (LOLER) Regulation 9.
+Typically lifts are maintained quarterly.

 All lightning conductors and earth grounding installations should be visually inspected and tested at regularly fixed intervals, preferably not exceeding 12 months.The testing is carried out to BS 6651.
-Section 5 of Electricity at Work Act 1989